Wednesday, October 26, 2011

 I've been soooooo busy.
 I'm trying to get my rental units occupied for winter, and my father-in-law, Alcide Michaud, passed away on October 2.

 I started work as a waitress on Friday, September 30, at the Long Lake Sporting Club in Sinclair.
-I hadn't done anything like that since high school, and was fired up about the chance to earn a hundred or more dollars in like five hours of work; however, I was denied an equal share of the pooled tips!
+I hadn't done anything like that since high school.
+I was excited about the chance to earn a hundred or more dollars in like five hours of work; however, I was denied an equal share of the pooled tips!
 Telling me I was still "in training" the owners allowed the waitress in charge to give me less than half the pay other waitresses received... including one who was hired a few days AFTER I was!

 About the Equal Employment Opportunity Commission